smokeballdev/api-docs/docs/documentation/3-Creating-a-Matter.md

 }
 ```

 > Note: a field with type `Role` expects an ID of a role.
+The name of the role needs to be the same as the layout field (e.g. for a field with key `Matter/CaseDetails/StandardCaseDetails/Judge` expected role name is `Judge`).

 > Note: a field with type `DateTime` expects a UTC date/time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format (e.g. `2021-10-12T13:00:00.0000000Z`).